weex-templates/webpack/docs/README.md

 ## Quickstart

-To use this template, scaffold a project with [weex-toolkit v1.3.0+](https://github.com/weex-team/weex-toolkit).
+To use this template, scaffold a project with [weexpack v1.1.1+](https://github.com/weex-team/weex-pack).

 ``` bash
 $ npm install -g weex-toolkit